 If your kitty has insurance, then you won’t have to worry about whether you can afford the necessary treatments when an unexpected accident or illness strikes.
-A reminder that your cat has to have a microchip in order to purchase insurance.

 Check out our Cat Insurance page for more about how Pawfect Care can help protect your kitty’s health!